favourablegroup/hydrogenerative/README.md

             - Provide informative error messages and guidance on how to correct errors.
 Users should understand why their input is invalid and how to fix it.

             5. **Error Logging**:
             - Implement error logging to record and track errors that occur during the use of the library.
-This can help we identify and address recurring issues.
+This can help us identify and address recurring issues.

             6. **Exception Handling**:
             - Handle exceptions gracefully to prevent crashes or abrupt failures.
 Provide fallbacks or alternative paths when errors occur.